Background

 1

-Accessibility conditions are visualized directly on the map using semantic colors and distinct icon shapes for improved recognition and color-blind accessibility.
+Accessibility conditions are visualized directly on the map using distinct colors and icon shapes for faster recognition and color-blind accessibility.

 → Reduced decision-making effort